RobertStuff/test-wallet/wallet/README.md

     Testnet: /data/data/de.schildbach.wallet_test/files/wallet-protobuf-testnet

 The wallet file format is not compatible to wallet.dat (Satoshi client).
-Rather, it uses a custom protobuf format which should be compatible between clients using bitcoinj.
+Rather, it uses a custom protobuf format which should be compatible between clients using woodcoinj.

 Certain actions cause automatic rolling backups of your wallet to app-private storage: